 5-star Le Sirenuse

-Then there's the service—Le Sirenuse has 63 rooms and twice as many staff.
-All of this conspires to maintain the illusion that one is a privileged houseguest—though it is, of course, a privilege you pay for.
+Legendary, sophisticated resort in the center of Positano features beautiful guest rooms with canopied beds and terraces that overlook the famous yellow-and-green duomo of the church of Santa Maria Assunta.
 The Gae Aulenti–designed Aveda spa (Aulenti renovated Paris's Musée d'Orsay), the Champagne bar with its views down to the sea over the rooftops of the town, and the family's vintage Riva speedboat that you can rent for a spin around the coast only add to the grandeur.
-One important point: If you're shelling out for a room here, go all the way and accept nothing less than a deluxe or above, and preferably on a high floor.
-If you don't have a balcony with that incredible sweep over the bay, you'll cry.
 Book your stay.

 4-star Villa Rosa